markjnkim/es_mod/01-html/content/step-3-hero.md

 - **Placeholder** offers a hint or label within the text field itself, but will not be submitted if this field is left blank.
 - **Name** attribute will declare this element so it can be referenced later when the data is submitted.

-> **Do if Yourself**: Having given the first text input field, can you do the next two for email and phone number.
+> **Do if Yourself**: Having given the first text input field, can write out the next two for email and phone number.

 > **Hint**: Each has a specific attribute for `name`, `type`, and `placeholder`.
 A list of `type` attributes can be found [here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).